 - the parent regularly cares for the child,

-- the parent and all of the child’s guardians make an agreement providing that the parent is also a guardian, or
+- there’s an agreement or court order saying that the parent is a guardian, or

 - they are a parent under a written agreement providing for the child’s birth through assisted reproduction.

 Someone can become a guardian through a guardian’s will.
 Or they can be appointed as a guardian when a guardian dies or becomes incapacitated.
 Or they can apply to court to become a guardian.